Hindi: Fiji

 Hindi is an official language in Fiji as per the 1997, 2012 and 2013 constitution's of Fiji.
 Two dialects of Hindi are spoken in Fiji, Standard Hindi and Fiji Hindi.
 The latter dialect traces its origins to Awadhi, an eastern Hindi dialect.
-However, Standard Hindi is the official variant of Hindi recognized by the constitution and used in all official purposes, education, media and businesses due to Fiji Hindi's lack of standardisation.
+However, Standard Hindi is the official variant of Hindi recognised by the constitution and used in all official purposes, education, media and businesses due to Fiji Hindi's lack of standardisation.
 Hindi is spoken by 380,000 people in Fiji.

 Nepal

 Hindi is spoken as a first language by about 77,569 people in Nepal according to the 2011 Nepal census, and further by 1,225,950 people as a second language.
 A Hindi proponent, Indian-born Paramananda Jha, was elected vice-president of Nepal.
 He took his oath of office in Hindi in July 2008.
 This created protests in the streets for 5 days; students burnt his effigies, and there was a general strike in 22 districts.
 Nepal Supreme Court ruled in 2009 that his oath in Hindi was invalid and he was kept "inactive" as vice-president.
 An "angry" Jha said, "I cannot be compelled to take the oath now in Nepali.
 I might rather take it in English."